Me walking the Wicklow Way from the village of Clonegal to Shillelagh.

 Weather: Mainly sunny/cloudy until around 1:30, then scattered showers, and some hail for about 10 minutes.

-# of Other Hikers Seen: Only 1 and she was headed in the opposite direction.
+# of Other Hikers Seen: Only 1 and she was going in the opposite direction.

 Additional Info: Ensure you have enough food to tide you over while walking the next day, as you won’t pass any place to buy any.
 I picked up some at the mini-mart in Shillelagh.
 Note: Tinahely is ~2 km from the Wicklow Way at one point, so you could always detour here if needed.
 I was too lazy to walk the additional 4 km but would have loved to have seen the town.